»Ê¼Ò»ªÈË

 Extreme weather impacts on agri-environment schemes

-Earlier this year, the RPA introduced temporary adjustments to more than 40 agri-environment scheme options which may have been impacted by the wet spring and winter.
-A similar approach was taken in 2022 due to the dry weather.
+In 2024, the RPA introduced temporary adjustments to more than 40 agri-environment scheme options which may have been impacted by the wet spring and winter. »Ê¼Ò»ªÈËhas asked the RPA, should it remain dry, whether a similar approach is needed this year.Ìý

 Return to menu